 A universal feature of Greek Revival houses is an entablature around the top: here there is a wide frieze board with small rectangular windows covered with an iron grille.
 Above, the cornice has a simple band forming the eave.

 In his book, Greek Revival Architecture in Rochester, Carl Schmidt discusses the development of Greek Revival floor plans.
 He mentions "the addition of [a] subordinate wing at right angles to the axis of the main rectangle, sometimes with porches across the front of the wing."(31).
 This house has a long wing on the west side.

 The west front porch has original plaster walls with molded architrave around the door, which sticks out like ears at the top.
 The windows are double hung sash with 6 over 6 windows that have been stripped, restored and repainted.
 Most glass is original.

 The foundation is of glacial cobbles and boulders.
 It's about 4 feet thick at the base narrowing to 2 feet for the top half.

 Thomas Hulburt bought this house in 1858 from Richard Reed, a lawyer who built it.
 Hulburt eventually owned 80 acres, mostly a farm with orchards overlooking the canal.
 The present development, Olde Orchard to the south of the property, was named for the Hulburt Orchards, which was a popular picnic spot in the late 1800's.

-The Reed-Hulburt house is a beautiful anchor for the southwest comer of the Fairport Village, reminding those who travel on Hulburt Avenue of the vision of early settlers such as Thomas Hulburt.
-The Preservation Commission designated this property in March of 2009.
+The Reed-Hulburt house is a beautiful anchor for the southwest corner of the Fairport Village, reminding those who travel on Hulburt Avenue of the vision of early settlers such as Thomas Hulburt.
+The Fairport Historic Preservation Commission (FHPC) designated this property in March of 2009.
 The property was added to the National Register of Historic Places in 2016.